Cardiovascular Study Guide for the CCRN

 Types of Dysrhythmia

-Sinus Bradycardia— Sinus bradycardia is classified by a decreased rate of heartbeat impulses.
-It has normal P waves and QRS complexes but occur at a rate of <50-60 beats per minute.
+sinus bradycardia—Sinus bradycardia is classified by a decreased rate of heartbeat impulses.
+It has normal P waves and QRS complexes, but occurs at a rate of <50 to 60 beats per minute.
 It may be considered a normal condition, especially for athletes, older adults, and during sleep.
 Medications such as calcium channel blockers and beta-blockers, increased cranial pressure, and recent myocardial infarction may result in bradycardia.
 If acute and symptomatic, atropine 0.5-1 mg IV may be given.
+For severe cases, transcutaneous (temporary) pacing or implantation (permanent) of a pacemaker may be needed.

-Sinus Tachycardia— Sinus tachycardia is classified by an increase in impulse frequency.
+sinus tachycardia—Sinus tachycardia is classified by an increase in impulse frequency.
 The P waves, QRS, and T waves are usually normal in shape, though the QRS and T waves may overlap.
-The whole complex may be irregular as well.
 The patient will have a rapid pulse and may experience hypotension, dizziness, and pulmonary edema.
 Causes of this condition include acute volume loss (blood, shock, etc.), hypovolemic heart failure, fever, infection, anxiety, exercise, and some medications.
+Treat this by finding the underlying cause.
 Calcium channel blockers and beta-blockers help to reduce heart rate.

-Wolff-Parkinson-White— Wolff-Parkinson-White syndrome is a type of congenital supraventricular tachycardia.
+Wolff-Parkinson-White syndrome—Wolff-Parkinson-White syndrome is a type of congenital supraventricular tachycardia.
 In this condition, infants are born with an extra electrical pathway that extends between the atria and ventricles without necessarily passing through the AV node.
 Conduction of a cardiac rhythm through this pathway can cause tachycardia and short circuits.
-This condition, while present at birth, may not be symptomatic until late adolescence or early adulthood.
+This condition, which is present at birth, may not become symptomatic until late adolescence or early adulthood.

-Sinus Arrhythmia— Sinus arrhythmia is often a paradoxical heart rhythm in which heart impulse increases with inspiration and decreases with expiration due to the altering stimulation of the vagus nerve.
+sinus arrhythmia—Sinus arrhythmia is often a paradoxical heart rhythm in which heart impulse increases with inspiration and decreases with expiration due to the altering stimulation of the vagus nerve.
 This arrhythmia is most often noticed when the nurse palpates the pulse fluctuations.
 This arrhythmia is most prevalent in children and young adults and tends to decrease with age.
-The P waves and QRS complexes are generally normal with this condition, just the rate and rhythm are mildly irregular.
-Treatment may be indicated if this rhythm occurs with bradycardia.
+The P waves and QRS complexes are generally normal in this condition, with only the rate and rhythm being mildly irregular.
+This is generally considered a normal variation.
+Treatment may be indicated if this rhythm occurs with bradycardia or if the patient is symptomatic.

-Premature Atrial Contractions— Premature Atrial Contractions (PAC) are extra atrial impulses that act as extra beats or palpitations.
+premature atrial contractions (PACs)—PACs are extra atrial impulses that act as extra beats or palpitations.
 On ECG tracing, the nurse will see extra P waves, a normal to slightly abnormal QRS complex, and irregular rhythm.
 It can be caused by caffeine, nicotine, alcohol, increased fluid volume, decreased potassium levels, metabolic conditions, atrial ischemia, or myocardial infarction.
 Patients may experience palpitations with this condition.
-If the PACs occur greater than six episodes per hour or with severe palpitations, further testing is indicated.
+These are very common and usually require no treatment.
+If the PACs occur greater than six episodes per hour or with significant symptoms, further testing is indicated.

-Premature Junctional Contractions— Junctional dysrhythmias arise from the dysfunction of the area around the AV node.
-Premature junctional contractions (PJC) is a premature impulse to the AV node prior to the normal sinus impulse.
-It is similar to premature atrial contractions (PAC); however, PJCs may be a sign of digoxin toxicity.
-In this rhythm, the QRS complex may come early and a P wave may or may not be present.
-The interval of the rhythm is usually regular and symptoms of this condition are rare.
+premature junctional contractions (PJCs)—Junctional dysrhythmias arise from the dysfunction of the area around the AV node.
+A PJC is a premature impulse to the AV node prior to the normal sinus impulse.
+It is similar to premature atrial contractions (PACs); however, PJCs may be a sign of digoxin toxicity.
+In this rhythm, the QRS complex may come early, and a P wave is inverted or absent.
+The interval of the rhythm is usually regular, and symptoms of this condition are rare.

-Junctional Rhythms— Junctional rhythms are the result of the AV node taking over the role of initiating cardiac rhythm.
-Instead of sinus node impulse initiation, which occurs at 60-100 beats per minute, the atrial node dictates the pace at 40-60 beats per minute.
-The P wave may be absent or inverted but the QRS complex will appear normal.
+junctional rhythms—Junctional rhythms occur when the AV node assumes the role of initiating the cardiac rhythm.
+Instead of sinus node impulse initiation, which occurs at 60 to 100 beats per minute, the atrial node dictates the pace at 40 to 60 beats per minute.
+The P wave may be absent or inverted, but the QRS complex will appear normal.
 This rhythm may also be defined as the junctional escape rhythm and is a protective measure to prevent asystole with sinus node failure.
-Junctional tachycardia occurs when the junctional rate is greater than 100 beats per minute.
+The subset of rhythms is classified based on the rate: junctional bradycardia (less than 40 bpm), accelerated junctional (61 to 100 bpm), and junctional tachycardia (greater than 100 bpm).

-Premature Ventricular Contractions— Premature ventricular contractions (PVC) occur when impulses begin in the ventricles during a beat cycle.
-The abnormal impulses cause an irregular QRS complex.
+premature ventricular contractions (PVCs)—PVCs occur when impulses begin in the ventricles during a beat cycle.
+The abnormal impulses cause an irregular QRS complex >0.12 seconds.
 Patients will also have an irregular heartbeat.
 PVCs can be caused by electrolyte imbalances, caffeine, nicotine, and alcohol.
-It may be a precursor to ventricular tachycardia, especially if there is a presence of more than six PVCs in one hour.
+They frequently occur in a repetitive nature and can be classified based on when they occur: Bigeminy (PVC after every normal beat), Trigeminy (PVC after every 2 normal beats), Quadrigeminy (PVC after every 3 normal beats), Couplet (2 consecutive PVCs), and so forth.
+It may be a precursor to ventricular tachycardia, especially if there is a presence of more than six PVCs in one hour or frequent “runs” of PVCs where multiple PVCs occur consecutively (also referred to as non-sustained v-tach NSVT).
 Treatment measures include lidocaine, procainamide, and treating any underlying cause.

-Ventricular Tachycardia— Ventricular tachycardia is the presence of greater than three PVCs in a row.
-This must coincide with a ventricular rhythm rate of 100-200 beats per minute.
+ventricular tachycardia—Ventricular tachycardia is the presence of greater than three PVCs in a row.
+This must coincide with a ventricular rhythm rate of 100 to 200 beats per minute.
 This rate of contraction disables the heart from pumping blood effectively.
-Patients with this condition may be unconscious without a palpable pulse.
+If sustained, it is classified into three categories: stable VT, unstable VT, and pulseless VT.
+The difference between stable and unstable is the patient’s status and whether they are symptomatic.
 If a pulse is palpated, synchronized cardioversion and adenosine may be given to convert the rhythm back to normal.
-If a pulse is not palpated, emergency defibrillation, epinephrine, and amiodarone will be used to try to regain a normal rhythm.
+If a pulse is not palpated, CPR is initiated, and the priority is to quickly perform emergency defibrillation.
+Epinephrine and amiodarone will be used to try to regain a normal rhythm.

-Prolonged QT interval— Prolonged QT intervals can cause symptoms of increased and irregular heartbeats.
+prolonged QT interval—Prolonged QT intervals can cause symptoms of increased and irregular heartbeats.
 It can be caused by genetic conditions, cardiac structure abnormalities, or certain medications.
 Symptoms of prolonged QT include syncope, chest palpitations, shortness of breath, and cardiac arrest with sudden death.
+Having a long QT interval significantly increases your risk of developing torsades de pointes, a life-threatening arrhythmia.

-Ventricular Fibrillation— Ventricular fibrillation is a rapid, irregular beating (often greater than >300 beats per minute) of the ventricles without atrial input.
+ventricular fibrillation—Ventricular fibrillation is a rapid, irregular beating (often greater than >300 beats per minute) of the ventricles without atrial input.
 There are no recognizable P waves or QRS complexes.
 This is a pulseless rhythm and will result in death if not immediately treated.
-Emergency defibrillation followed by IV push epinephrine 1 mg every 3-5 minutes and amiodarone 300 mg (first dose) and 150 mg (second dose).
+Again, emergency defibrillation is the priority, followed by IV push epinephrine 1 mg every 3 to 5 minutes and amiodarone 300 mg (first dose) and 150 mg (second dose).

-Ventricular Asystole— Ventricular asystole or asystole is the absence of heart activity.
+ventricular asystole—Ventricular asystole or asystole is the absence of heart activity.
 It is also known as cardiac arrest.
 There may be an occasional beat, known as an “escape beat” or “agonal rhythm”.
 CPR with mechanical airway and intravenous access is required in this situation, as it will result in death without treatment.
 This rhythm, or absence of rhythm, cannot be defibrillated.
-Epinephrine can be given every 3-5 minutes to attempt to restart the heart.
+Epinephrine can be given every 3 to 5 minutes to attempt to restart the heart.

 Some medications can be used to prevent or treat dysrhythmias.
 There are four classes of medications that can be used.
 These medications act on the conduction system of the heart and help to control ventricular and/or atrial impulses.
 Review these medications and classes as you prepare for your exam.